indicatorMoney and Financing

 “Having that line of credit allowed us to continue to grow the way we wanted to.
 It was amazing to have some security.”

-As their business grew and so did their cash flow, Alisha and Joe chose to reach out for support.
+As their business grew, so did their cash flow, and Alisha and Joe chose to reach out for further support.
 “We turned to our accountant and bookkeeper for advice.
-We’ve also learned from mentors—both business and professional— and external CFO’s.”
+We leaned on our business and professional mentors for additional guidance, as well as external CFOs.”

 The benefits of keeping finances separate

+Having your business and personal finances separate gives you a clear snapshot of the health of your business, and makes your bookkeeping much more seamless.
 “Having greater control over our cashflow was a huge benefit of keeping things separate,” said Alisha.
-“Although it can be tempting to take large amounts of capital out of your business, we wanted to take small amounts on a very regular basis, and leave cash in the business to continue funding growth.
-It also means that Joel and I don't have to pay SOS's bills anymore,” she added.
+“Although it can be tempting to take large amounts of capital out of your business, we wanted to take small amounts on a regular basis, and leave cash in the business to continue funding our growth.
+It also means that Joel and I don't have to pay our company’s bills anymore,” she added.

 “It's so much cleaner this way,” Alisha spoke of separating their finances.
 “Taxes are a breeze.
-SOS handles it's payments, and we handle ours.”
+We handle our corporate payments through the SOS accounts, and we handle our personal budgets and expenses separately.”

 Tips for entrepreneurs on separating finances (and more)

-Keep track: even if you can't afford a bookkeeper right away, keep track of everything.
-It's tedious but worth it—especially when you find out how much your business owes you.
-Sign up for QuickBooks and make sure that your clients pay your business and not you personally.
+Keep track: Even if you can't afford a bookkeeper right away, keep track of everything, and be meticulous.
+It's tedious, but worth it - particularly when you find out how much your business may owe you.
+Sign up for an online bookkeeping software system such as QuickBooks and make sure your clients pay your business and not you personally.

-Take care of your credit score: you can keep things separate all you want, but as the primary shareholder your credit comes into consideration when looking for capital to grow your business.
+Take care of your credit score: You can keep things separate all you want, but as the primary shareholder, your credit comes into consideration when you’re looking for capital to grow your business.

-Keep your debt low: this way you can personally handle the ups and inevitable downs that come with owning a business.
+Keep your debt low: Consider having an emergency fund in place so you can prepare for and handle the ups and inevitable downs that come with owning a business.

 Need help?